 After it’s applied, the glue bonds as it becomes solid.
 Hot glue has a more permanent bond than a lot of other types of adhesives you could use when crafting.
 Here are my tips.

 Let your glue gun warm up before using, about 10 – 15 minutes.
 I warm mine up on a silicone mat so that any drips won’t be on my table top.
-The glue gun will be hot to the touch.

-- Keep your glue gun upright when not in use to keep it from making a mess everywhere.
+Keep your glue gun upright when not in use.
 Either use a stand or prop it up on the built in stand.
 This will keep it from burning surfaces as well.

-- If you make a mistake, don’t try to correct it while the glue is hot.
-You’ll burn yourself.
-It’s better to let the glue cool and then try to remove it.
+If you make a mistake, don’t try to correct it while the glue is hot.
+It’s better to let the glue cool a little and then try to remove it.
 Usually you can peel it or scrape it away while it’s warm but not hot.

 My Burn Prevention Secret

 In addition to the tips above, I also wanted to share a little secret with you.
 Because I think we all know that hot glue gun burns are a real issue.
 May I present hot glue finger caps: